Street Vendors

 Desert oasis vendor

 Tiny 2 3/4” Egyptian cigarette tin features an oasis tobacco vendor offering cigarettes to an Arab rider.
-Exquisite detail with gold accents make this one of the finest cigarette containers I’ve ever seen. c1910.
+Exquisite detail with gold accents make this gem one of the finest cigarette containers I’ve ever seen. c1910.

 [10402] [10404]